jdh4/advanced_traverse/software/README.md

 git/2.18        pgi/19.5/64     pgi/19.9/64     rh/devtoolset/6 rh/devtoolset/7 rh/devtoolset/8
 ```

+## Automatic Module Substitution

+Many of the modules on Traverse are in fact only aliases to a native module.
+An "@" character at the end of the module name indicates an alias.
+Aliases are automatically substituted for the appropriate native RHEL8 module during loading.
+For example:

+'''
+$ module load openmpi/gcc/3.1.4/64
+$ module list
+Currently Loaded Modulefiles:
+ 1) openmpi/gcc/4.0.4/64
+'''

+There is no good way to explicitly alert the user to these substitutions.

 ## Import Notes

 Use the `openmpi/devtoolset-8` modules when working with Fortran mod files.
 Mod files are intermediate files during Fortran